 Payment of Tuition

-Tuition is due the first of each month if tuition is not received by the tenth of the month a late
+Tuition is due the first of each month.
+If tuition is not received by the tenth of the month, a late charge of $25.00

-attention which could result in removal of student from program.
-There will be a late charge regardless
+which could result in removal of student from program.
+There will be a late charge regardless of circumstances (vacation,